monome/diii/README.md

 ### Upload

 ```
-druid upload cool_script.lua
+diii upload script.lua
 ```

-Uploads the provided lua file, `cool_script.lua`, to crow & stores it in flash to be executed on boot.
+Uploads the provided lua file `script.lua` to device and stores it in flash to be executed on boot.

 ### Download

 ```
-druid download > feathers.lua
+diii download > feathers.lua
 ```

 Grabs the script currently stored on crow, and pastes the result into a new file `feathers.lua`.

-## Bowery

-For a collection of `druid` scripts, see the community-contributed collection ['bowery'](https://github.com/monome/bowery).
-They're a great place to start if you're looking to customize or build your own scripts.